chpladmin/chpl-data-model/PENDING_RELEASE_NOTES.md

 ### Data Modifications
 * Migrated user permission and invitation permission data to new structure.
 Some users who previously had two roles may notice that their role has changed.
 * Changed activity concept ATL to TESTING_LAB.
-* Add listing, developer, product, and version reports to the filter_type table
+* Add listing, developer, product, version, user, and user action reports to the filter_type table

 ---